 The Children’s Research Network held a practical workshop on 'Designing Research' on Thursday, 17th August.

 This was the second workshop in the CRN Research Skills Summer School, aimed at practitioner researchers and research interested professionals, including early years educators, social workers, youth workers, teachers, research consultants and early career academics.
 The School consists of a series of workshops held on Thursday evenings, including sessions on sampling and recruitment; data collection methods; data analysis and training in different software packages; practitioner research; introduction to statistical analysis; ethics; and conducting literature searches and reviews.
-The workshops will also include a session on EBSCO, which has just been launched as a new CRN offer to members.
-Dates and facilitators will be confirmed soon.

 In this second workshop on research design, participants were given the opportunity to learn how to create a research question and design a small or large scale research project.

 Participants had the opportunity to work closely with Ailbhe Booth from UCD's Geary Institute for Public Policy, with experience of large research projects using mixed methods and working as part of a team.

 This event was of interest to researchers, practitioners and service providers who are about to plan or commence or have just begun a new research project.